luisdiogo2071317/azure-docs.pt-pt/articles/azure-policy/scripts/allow-certain-vm-image.md

 ## <a name="next-steps"></a>Passos seguintes

-- Amostras de modelo de política do Azure adicionais são [modelos de política do Azure](../json-samples.md).
+- Pode ver exemplos adicionais do modelo do Azure Policy em [Modelos do Azure Policy](../json-samples.md).